felixlinker/tamarin-workshop/ex3/OAuth.md

 ### Client Authentication

-The authorization server issues the registered client a client secret string to establish a client authentication method.
+The authorization server issues the registered client a client password to establish a client authentication method.
-The client secret string size is left undefined by this specification.
+The client password size is left undefined by this specification.
+The authorization server MUST support including the client credentials in the request-body using the following
+parameters:

+* **client_id** REQUIRED.
+The client identifier issued to the client during the registration process described by Section [Client Identifier](#client-identifier).
+* **client_secret** REQUIRED.
+The client secret.

+The parameters can only be transmitted in the request-body and MUST NOT be included in the request URI.

+Since client authentication method involves a password, the authorization server MUST protect any endpoint utilizing it against brute force attacks.

 ## Protocol Endpoints